abesford/seizzmic-site-0c00b/src/pages/index.md

     title: >-
       [our goal is to] get your organisation working in more modern and internet-ready
-    subtitle: >-
-      we are experts, understand your challenges. we'll help you BUilding new skills and capabilities, implementing an architecture to accelerate move to the cloud, revising the sourcing strategy
+    subtitle: 'we are experts, understand your challenges. we''ll help you '
     features:
       - title: Making digital change happen
         image: images/feature1.png